SuchitG04/mnist/README.md

 `mnist2.ipynb` classifies all 10 digits of the entire MNIST dataset (60k images)

+The requirements/dependencies have been put up in `requirements.txt`.

 You can hit me up through the socials provided in my blog :)